211tbc/synthesis/webservices/README.txt

 There are a number of good groovy and grails books available as well.
 "Groovy Recipes", "Programming Groovy" and "Grails in Action" are highly recommended.

+** ANOTHER IMPORTANT NOTE

-NOTE: One of the downsides of a grails application is that (unlike some ORM systems) the properties of the domain objects need to be manually kept in sync with the database.
+One of the downsides of a grails application is that (unlike some ORM systems) the properties of the domain objects need to be manually kept in sync with the database.
 If the database schema changes, the domain objects will need to be updated to reflect those changes.